top of page

 I grapple with generational, systemic trauma and the constant code switching which is part of daily life.
 Lately, Iʻve been reflecting on how we sometimes erase ourselves, and I think about what it means to be considered “other.”
 I am not “Hawaiian.”
 I am not Japanese from Japan.
 I am not Chinese from China.
 I am never considered "White" although there is a little French in the mix on my Chinese side.
 When I am on the Continent, the mainland US, I am asked where I am “really from.”

 Growing up in Hawaiʻi has taught me to focus on what is in my heart-- my heart that is all of these things.
-I live in the space between many places and cultures.

 It is from this space that I make theater.